A new magnitude--redshift relation based on Type Ia supernovae: Results

 \subsection{Hubble diagrams and model comparison}

 Fig.~\ref{fig:m_vs_z} shows the Hubble diagrams for DES-SN5YR and Pantheon+, the best fits for the $m(z)$ relations, and the residuals relative to the empirical relation.
 For DES-SN5YR, the empirical relation provides a fit comparable to that of the other $m(z)$ relations.
-The differences between the $m(z)$ relations and the empirical relation have rms values below 0.009\,mag and maximum deviations below 0.027\,mag.
-For Pantheon+, the empirical relation starts to diverge from the other $m(z)$ relations at $z\gtrsim1.4$, while for $z<1.121$ (the highest $z$ in DES-SN5YR), the rms and maximum deviations remain below 0.007 and 0.012\,mag, respectively.
+The differences between the $m(z)$ relations and the empirical relation have rms values below 0.009\,mag and maximum absolute deviations $\Delta m_\mathrm{max}$ below 0.027\,mag.
+For Pantheon+, the empirical relation starts to diverge from the other $m(z)$ relations at $z\gtrsim1.4$, and for $z<1.121$ (the highest $z$ in DES-SN5YR), the rms and $\Delta m_\mathrm{max}$ remain below 0.007 and 0.012\,mag, respectively.

-Given that the empirical relation is independently supported by both samples up to $z=1.121$, we assume that it is valid up to at least $z=1.121$.
-Beyond this redshift, its validity cannot be reliably assessed because Pantheon+ contains only 19~SNe at $z>1.121$.
+Given that the empirical relation accurately reproduces the Hubble diagrams of both samples up to $z=1.121$, we assume it is valid at least up to that redshift.
+Beyond it, its validity cannot be reliably assessed because Pantheon+ contains only 19~SNe at $z>1.121$.
 In what follows, we restrict our analyses of Pantheon+, including its deep-field regions, to $z<1.121$, although analyses without this cut lead to the same conclusions.
 Table~\ref{table:mz_pars} lists the parameter constraints for Pantheon+ ($z<1.121$).

-Table~\ref{table:IC} lists the IC and $\Delta_\mathrm{IC}$ values.
-Based on these, the empirical relation and the flat $\Lambda$CDM model best represent DES-SN5YR and Pantheon+ ($z<1.121$), respectively.
-The empirical relation is substantially supported by Pantheon+ ($z<1.121$), the flat $\Lambda$CDM model is moderately supported by DES-SN5YR, and the flat Pad\'e model is substantially supported by both samples.
-The $\Delta_\mathrm{AIC}$ values indicate that the $\Lambda$CDM model, the flat $w$CDM model, and the Pad\'e cosmography are moderately supported by both samples.
-In contrast, the $\Delta_\mathrm{BIC}$ values provide strong evidence against these models.
-Therefore, of the six $m(z)$ relations, the empirical relation, the flat Pad\'e model, and the flat $\Lambda$CDM model best describe the Hubble diagram of both samples.
+Table~\ref{table:IC} lists the $\Delta_\mathrm{AICc}$ and $\Delta_\mathrm{BIC}$ values.
+Based on these, the empirical relation, the flat $\Lambda$CDM model, and the flat Pad\'e model provide comparable fits to the Hubble diagrams of DES-SN5YR and Pantheon+ ($z<1.121$), with the flat $\Lambda$CDM model being only marginally disfavoured for DES-SN5YR ($\Delta_\mathrm{AICc}=2.2$ and $\Delta_\mathrm{BIC}=2.1$).
+In contrast, the $\Lambda$CDM model, the flat $w$CDM model, and the Pad\'e cosmography are less supported by the AICc and disfavoured by the BIC, reflecting the penalty associated with their additional free parameter.